 Crossing borders – the spread of the lesser horseshoe bat between Thuringia and Upper Franconia

-The transboundary project is implemented in Upper-Frankonia (Bavaria) in the counties of Coburg and Kronach, as well as in Thuringia in the counties Sonneberg and Saalfeld-Rudolstadt.
+The transboundary project was implemented in Upper-Frankonia (Bavaria) in the counties of Coburg and Kronach, as well as in Thuringia in the counties Sonneberg and Saalfeld-Rudolstadt.

 Nearest city: Coburg and Sonneberg